 In the above formula, offset 32/width – 4, 32/ height – 4, and 32/ (width + height) – 4 are added.
 Its effect is to make the weight adaptive to the block size.
 So for smaller block, it gives more weight to intra.
 Experiments show that adding this offset has slightly better performance than without using this offset.

 Experimental results

-Experiments are performed based on ECM common test condition [2].
-In Random Access test case, the proposed method has average gain of xxx%, xxx%, xxx%.
+Experiments are performed based on ECM10 common test condition [2].
+In Random Access test case, the proposed method has average gain of -0.03%, 0.04%, 0.03% with little change of coding time.